idpaterson/alfred-wunderlist-workflow/README.md

 Create tasks and lists in [Wunderlist 3 for OS X](http://appstore.com/mac/Wunderlist) from [Alfred 2](http://www.alfredapp.com/) (requires Powerpack license).

-:exclamation: **OS X Yosemite has broken critical features that this workflow relied on.** The workflow does not function in Yosemite and cannot be fixed without changes to Yosemite or Wunderlist's UI.
-Please subscribe to [this discussion](https://github.com/idpaterson/alfred-wunderlist-workflow/issues/44) for updates, to share suggestions, or to participate in testing the next iteration of this workflow.
+:exclamation: **OS X Yosemite has broken critical features that this workflow relied on.** The workflow does not function in Yosemite and cannot be fixed without abandoning UI automation outright.
+The workflow is currently being rewritten to leverage the new official Wunderlist API.
+[Keep track of the progress](/idpaterson/alfred-wunderlist-workflow/issues?q=is%3Aopen+is%3Aissue+milestone%3A0.4) for updates and to get involved in beta testing, or just [preview some of the upcoming task entry features](/idpaterson/alfred-wunderlist-workflow/issues/49)!

 ![Adding a task to Wunderlist](https://raw.github.com/idpaterson/alfred-wunderlist-workflow/gh-pages/images/screenshots/add_task_to_list.jpg)